wp-plugins/editorial-calendar/readme.txt

 = What languages does the calendar support? =

-The calendar is available in Brazilian Portuguese, Croatian, Czech, Dutch, English, French, German, Greek, Hebrew, Italian, Japanese, Lithuanian, Norwegian, Polish, Russian, Spanish, and Swedish.
+The calendar is available in Brazilian Portuguese, Croatian, Czech, Danish, Dutch, English, French, German, Greek, Hebrew, Italian, Japanese, Lithuanian, Norwegian, Polish, Russian, Spanish, and Swedish.

 = Can I add new languages? =